whale2/async-kinesis-client/README.md

 This allows re-using cached session token after completing any aws command under *awsudo*, all you need is to set AWS_PROFILE environment variable.

-Currently library lacks DynamoDB tests and was not thoroughly tested for different network events.
+Currently library still not tested enough for different network events.
-Actually, use it on your own risk, it's very preliminary and WIP.
+Use it on your own risk, you've been warned.